 If an applicant seems inconsistent after the first few interactions, would you rely on them to report repairs needed to your property?
 What about paying their rent on time?
 The best renters respect landlords, pay on time, and are consistent in their communication efforts if a setback does occur.

 No pets on the application?
-Ask if they “accidentally” forgot to list a pet.
-Feel free to take a look at any public social media accounts to see whether you discover photos of them playing with furry companions as they check in at the dog park.
+Ask if they "accidentally" forgot to list a pet.
+Take a look at any public social media accounts to see whether you discover photos of them playing with furry companions as they check in at the dog park.

 If you can't verify, then deny.